Lise345/BOLTCAR/README.md

 RMSD threshold --> classically equal to 0.5
 Functional --> used functional for Gaussian optimization

-Unique base --> basis set for Gaussian optimization
+Basis --> basis set for Gaussian optimization.
+If given the keyword cbs (case-insensitive) the optimizations will be run with the cc-pVDZ basis set and the energies at cc-pVTZ and cc-pVQZ.

 DFT solvent --> indicate solvent if necessary